efi0ng/psGoWebApp/README.md

 Reminding myself how to use Git and Github at the same time.

-## Known Issues during Module 8: Persisting Data
+## Known Issues after Module 8: Persisting Data

  1. All data is hard-coded.
  2. Only one category (Juices) has been implemented.